While you were sleeping: Star's shocker: The worst bowling figures in World Cup history

 The weather forecast isn't exactly rosy for the New Zealand's match against South Africa at Edgbaston in Birmingham.

-Outbreaks of heavy and thundery rain are predicted tomorrow morning, although there will be sunny spells later on.
+Outbreaks of heavy and thundery rain are predicted tomorrow morning (UKT), although there will be sunny spells later on.

 The match starts at 10.30am, with rain expected to ease off around noon.